Glycopyrronium bromide is used to treat excessive drooling in children.

 Let your doctor know if you are pregnant or breastfeeding.

-Glycopyrronium Bromide may also affect the ability of your body to adjust to temperature changes in the environment.
-Avoid exposure to very hot environments.
+Glycopyrronium bromide may also affect the ability of your body to adjust to temperature changes in the environment.
+Avoid exposure to very hot environment.

 Some side effects may need immediate medical help.
-Alert your doctor quickly if you experience irregular heartbeat or confusion, restlessness, excitement, mood changes.
+Alert your doctor quickly if you experience any of the following:

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.